kapfenho/iam-deployer/README.markdown

 Identity and Access Management Deployment
 =========================================

+This project will install and configure Oracle Identity and Acess Management and all required components either on a local VM or on multiple servers in your data centre.

 ## Auto Deployment in one VM

 After checking the pre-requisites and editing you destination desription